-Revenues are recognized in accordance with Accounting Standards Codification ("ASC") Topic 606 - Revenue from Contracts with Customers upon passage of title to the customer, typically upon product pick-up, shipment, or delivery to customers.
-Products are delivered to customers primarily through our own long-haul fleet, common carrier, or through a Company-owned direct store delivery system.
+Revenues are recognized in accordance with Accounting Standards Codification ("ASC") Topic 606 - Revenue from Contracts with Customers upon passage of title to the customer.
+Products are delivered to customers primarily through our own long-haul fleet, common carrier, or through a Company-owned direct-store-delivery system.

-The Company recognizes revenue for the sale of the product at the point in time when our performance obligation has been satisfied and control of the product has transferred to our customer, which generally occurs upon shipment, pickup or delivery to a customer based on terms of the sale.
+The Company recognizes revenue for the sale of the product at the point in time when our performance obligation has been satisfied and control of the product has transferred to our customer, which generally occurs upon product shipment, pickup or delivery to a customer based on terms of the sale.
 Contracts with customers are typically short-term in nature with completion of a single performance obligation.
 Product is sold to foodservice, retail, institutional and other distribution channels.
 Shipping and handling that occurs after the customer has obtained control of the product is recorded as a fulfillment cost rather than an additional performance obligation.
 Costs paid to third party brokers to obtain contracts are recognized as part of selling expenses.
 Other sundry items in context of the contract are also recognized as selling expense.
 Any taxes collected on behalf of the government are excluded from net revenue.

-We record revenue at the transaction price which is measured as the amount of consideration we anticipate receiving in exchange for providing product to our customers.
+We record revenue at the transaction price which is measured as the amount of consideration we anticipate receiving in exchange for providing products to our customers.
 Revenue is recognized as the net amount estimated to be received after deducting estimated or known amounts including variable consideration for discounts, trade allowances, consumer incentives, coupons, volume-based incentives, cooperative advertising, product returns and other such programs.
-Promotional allowances, including customer incentive and trade promotion activities, are recorded as a reduction to sales based on amounts estimated being due to customers, based primarily on historical utilization and redemption rates.
+Promotional allowances, including customer incentive and trade promotion activities are recorded as a reduction to sales based on amounts estimated being due to customers, based primarily on historical utilization and redemption rates.
 Estimates are reviewed regularly until incentives or product returns are realized and the result of any such adjustments are known.
-Promotional allowances deducted from sales for the twelve weeks ended January 20, 2023, and January 21, 2022, were \$3,864 and \$3,503, respectively.
+Promotional allowances deducted from sales for the twelve weeks ended January 26, 2024, and January 20, 2023, were \$4,179 and \$3,864, respectively.